nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

 Secure Partition Manager
 ------------------------

-All nRF9160 samples require the :ref:`secure_partition_manager` sample.
+All nRF9160 samples default includes the :ref:`secure_partition_manager` sample.
 It provides a reference implementation of a Secure Partition Manager firmware.
 This firmware is required to set up the nRF9160 DK so that it can run user applications in the non-secure domain.